steebchen/portfolio/src/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I'm a full stack developer, specializing in building cloud-related technologies using cutting-edge technologies.
-I currently work for myself, building clouds for businesses.
+I'm a full stack developer with experience ranging from frontend over backend to mobile development and I have written successful apps with technologies in all of these sections.

+When I'm not working on my own projects, I may be available for consulting.
+I help companies manage and writer better code, make their software more robust, and coach other people how to be more efficient.